winitzki/scall/tutorial/programming_dhall.md

 There are faster algorithms of computing the square root, but those algorithms require division.
 Our implementation of division already requires a slow iteration.
-So, we will not pursue further optimizations.
+So, we will not attempt to optimize the performance of this code.

 ### Integer logarithm